rticommunity/rticonnextdds-examples/examples/connext_dds/distributed_logger/c++11/README.md

 ## Description of the Requester Application

-This example implements a simple application running a personalized Modern C++ Distributed Logger instance that logs multiple messages for a number of specified iterations.
-The user should use this example in combination with RTI Tools such as RTI Spy or RTI Admin Console to visualize the log messages being sent.

 The following files are part of the example:

-- src/Hello.cxx
+- DistLoggerExample.cxx
-- include/distlogSupport.h (this header is needed to use Modern C++ Distributed Logger in RTI Connextdds 7.2.0)
+- distlogSupport.h (necessary header to use Modern C++ Distributed Logger in RTI Connextdds 7.2.0)
-- CMakeLists.txt

 Note: The `CMakeLists.txt` in this example uses the latest version of `FindRTIConnextDDS.cmake` from the